-The Company has determined that, due to the potential requirement for additional investment and working capital to achieve its objectives, the undistributed earnings of foreign subsidiaries as of January 31, 2021, are not deemed indefinitely reinvested outside of the United States.
-Furthermore, the Company has concluded that any deferred taxes with respect to the undistributed foreign earnings would be immaterial, particularly in light of the one-time repatriation of foreign earnings imposed by the TCJA and recorded in fiscal 2019.
-Therefore, the Company has not recorded a deferred tax liability associated with the undistributed foreign earnings as of January 31, 2021.
+The Company has determined that, due to the potential requirement for additional investment and working capital to achieve its objectives, the undistributed earnings of foreign subsidiaries as of January 31, 2022, are not deemed indefinitely reinvested outside of the United States.
+Furthermore, the Company has concluded that any deferred taxes with respect to the undistributed foreign earnings would be immaterial.
+Therefore, the Company has not recorded a deferred tax liability associated with the undistributed foreign earnings as of January 31, 2022.

-Included in deferred tax assets is approximately \$700,000 related to stock-based compensation, including non-qualified stock options.
-A significant number of stock options expired during fiscal 2021 because the market price of the Company's common stock remained below the exercise price of these options.
-Recent market prices for the Company's common stock remain below the exercise price of the Company's common stock remain below t options, these stock options will expire without exercise.
+Included in deferred tax assets is approximately \$833,000 related to stock-based compensation, including non-qualified stock options.
+Recent market prices for the Company's Common Stock remain below the exercise price of a number of options outstanding as of January 31, 2022.
+Should the market price of the Company's Common Stock remain below the exercise price of the options, these stock options will expire without exercise.
 In accordance with the provisions of ASC 718-740-10, a valuation allowance has not been computed based on the decline in stock price.

-As of January 31, 2021, the Company has recorded valuation allowances of approximately \$20.2 million related to deferred tax assets for continuing operations.
+As of January 31, 2022, the Company has recorded valuation allowances of approximately \$23.7 million related to deferred tax assets for continuing operations.
 These deferred tax assets relate primarily to net operating loss carryforwards in the United States and other jurisdictions.
 The valuation allowances were determined based on management's judgment as to the likelihood that the deferred tax assets would not be realized.
 The judgment was based on an evaluation of available evidence, both positive and negative.

-At January 31, 2021, the Company had tax credit carry forwards for continuing operations of approximately \$139,000, which amounts can be carried forward through at least 2026.
+On January 31, 2022, the Company had tax credit carry forwards for continuing operations of approximately \$165,000, which amounts can be carried forward through at least 2026.

-As of January 31, 2021, and 2020 the company had no unrecognized tax benefits attributable to uncertain tax positions.
+As of January 31, 2022, and 2021 the company had no unrecognized tax benefits attributable to uncertain tax positions.